 - Completing the research, modeling and analyses that are needed for the next stock assessment.

-- Coordinating a review of the next stock assessment results by the CBSAC, Sustainable Fisheries Goal Implementation Team members and interested scientists, and discussing the stock assessment results with stakeholders.
+- Coordinating a review of the next stock assessment results by the CBSAC, Sustainable Fisheries GIT members and interested scientists, and discussing the stock assessment results with stakeholders.

 Two-Year Work Plan